Ada-C10/hotel/pseudocode.md

     - the block cost can go in the args hash!
     - is it easy for this hash to become a class later? -->
 - provide :start_date and :end_date
-    - later, reservation class comes up with a room number
+    - later, hotel class comes up with a room number
     - ruby makes a reservation object
         - :start_date
         - :end_date